Ada-Developers-Academy/core-unit-1/iterating-over-data/iterating-over-dictionaries.md

 1. In the first iteration, the value of `my_key` will be the key of a key-value pair, and the value of `my_value` will be the value of that same key-value pair.
 2. In the second iteration, the value of `my_key` will be the key of a different key-value pair, and the value of `my_value` will be the value of that same key-value pair.
-3. ... etc., until there are no more key-value pairs in the list.
+3. ... etc., until there are no more key-value pairs in the dictionary.

 We should change `my_key` and `my_value` to have variable names appropriate to the context of the dictionary.